 The digital publishing industry has evolved substantially over the past decade.
-According to Statista, digital publishing revenue has increased to 18 billion U.S. dollars in the United States alone in 2018.
-The average revenue per user for digital publishing in the United States is 79 U.S. dollars per capita and it is trending towards a steady future.
+According to Statista, n the United States alone digital publishing revenue has increased to 22.05 billion U.S. dollars in the United States alone.
+The average revenue per user for digital publishing in the United States is 78.79 U.S. dollars per capita and it is trending towards a steady future.

 To stay in the digital publishing game, you must invest in your online presence and be present where the target readers are.
 At the same time, your readers must be able to easily find your website, and that’s the point where SEO steps in!

 SEO is often ignored by publishers that are after the quick win.
-As the trends and algorithms evolve, for publishers that don’t keep track of the industry, it will be extremely difficult to cope with the changes.
-The following are some of the best practices for improving the search visibility of your WordPress digital publishing site.
+As the trends and algorithms evolve, for those that don’t keep track of the industry, it will be extremely difficult to cope with the changes.
+So, in this article, we’ll share with you some of the best practices for improving the search visibility of your WordPress digital publishing

 Why SEO Matters for Publishers?

-Regardless of the topics that you’re trying to cover as a publisher, SEO can be a real challenge.
-We’re talking about digital publishing, not some sort of small business website that you can optimize with few tweaks and alt texts here and there.
-You need to find the right balance between producing a substantial amount of content and its optimization for search engines.
+Regardless of the topics that you’re trying to cover, SEO for publishers can be a real challenge.
+We’re talking about digital publishing, not some sort of small business website that you can optimize with a few tweaks and alt texts here and there.
+You need to find the right balance between producing a substantial amount of content and optimizing it for search engines.

 SEO is all about optimizing your website to rank better in the search engines and being visible in the SERPs when a search is being performed.
 It involves two main categories:

-- On-page SEO: On-page SEO is the practice of optimizing page elements for higher rankings and increased relevant traffic in search engines.
+- On-page SEO: The practice of optimizing page elements for higher rankings and increased relevant traffic in search engines.
 It involves the optimization of both the content and HTML source code of your pages.

-- Off-page SEO: Off-page SEO refers to the actions that you can make outside of your website to improve the position of your pages in the SERPs.
+- Off-page SEO: Refers to the actions that you can make outside of your website to improve the position of your pages in the SERPs.

-SEO is particularly important because you’re competing with giants in your field, such as BuzzFeed or The Huffington Post.
-The finest SEO strategies for media publishers merge every on-page and off-page aspect into a single and powerful game plan.
+As a digital publisher, SEO is particularly important for you because you’re competing with giants in your field, such as BuzzFeed or The Huffington Post.
+The finest SEO optimization tips for media publishers merge every on-page and off-page aspect into a single and powerful game plan.
 The results of your strategy can bring massive improvements for your online ranking and your revenue.

 1. Determine the Keywords That You Want to Rank for

 The most important aspect of your SEO strategy is and will be the keywords!
 Without relevant keywords, Google can’t show your content on the first results page.
-If your articles are not optimized with the right keywords and meta descriptions, you will never reach a good position in SERPs.
+Additionally, if your articles are not optimized with the right keywords and meta descriptions, you will never reach a good position in SERPs.

 Ranking for all sorts of topics is not a good SEO strategy!
-Assess what topics are relevant to your content strategy.
+Assess what themes are relevant to your target market.
 Write down the topics that your readers like to read about.
 If the topics that you’ve used so far are still relevant, you can continue with the keyword research process.

 The most effective keywords for publishers are defined by the following parameters: